-- Switching things off rather than leaving them on standby could save you up to £30 a year.
+- Switching things off rather than leaving them on standby could save you money.
 If you leave things on standby because of mobility problems, consider getting a socket that lets you switch things off via a remote control. - If you have an off-peak energy tariff, save money by running your washing machine and other appliances during off-peak periods.
-Check with your provider to find out when these periods are. - These days, a lot of new appliances come with an energy efficiency rating.
-If you're getting any new appliances, choose the best energy rating. - When using the washing machine, put on fewer, full washes rather than more frequent, smaller washes. - You could save more by running the washing machine at a lower temperature and hanging clothes out to dry, rather than using a tumble dryer.
+Check with your provider to find out when these periods are. - These days, a lot of new appliances come with an energy efficiency rating - the better the rating, the less energy the appliance uses.
+If you're getting any new appliances, choose the best energy rating and make sure you get an appliance that's the right size for you - as larger appliances use more energy than smaller ones. - When using the washing machine, put on fewer, fuller washes rather than more frequent, smaller washes. - You could save more by running the washing machine at a lower temperature and hanging clothes out to dry, rather than using a tumble dryer.